-Apart from the default Publish channels provided by WoodWing for publishing a Story to in Content Station such as Adobe AEM and Apple News, it is also possible to publish to any custom channel.
+Apart from the default Publish channels provided by WoodWing for publishing a Story in Content Station to for example Apple News, it is also possible to publish to any custom channel.

 The process basically involves publishing the Story in a particular file format to a location where it is picked up and processed in some way.
 Many different ways of using this exist, but one way would be to publish the Story to a Web CMS environment.